Skip to main content

 How Your Strengths/ Weaknesses Are Transitional

-Many people don't realize that their strengths and weaknesses are transitional.
-When identifying these transitional skills, there are several things to keep in mind:
+What many people don't realize is that their strengths and weaknesses are transitional from different positions and even different industries.
+It is easy to think that because you only have experience in one industry, that it will not carry over to another.
+When identifying these transitional skills, there are several things to keep in mind.

 Get Creative